misterprog-dev/SOLID-Learning/README.md

 ### 1- Single Responsibility
 this principle states that a class should only have one responsibility.
 Furthermore, it should only have one reason to change.

+### 2- Open for Extension, Closed for Modification
+Classes should be open for extension but closed for modification.
+In doing so, we stop ourselves from modifying existing code and causing potential new bugs.